 Chamomile Relieves Skin Inflammation in Dogs

 If your dog has itchy skin due to dryness or insect bites, chamomile tea can come in handy.
-Either use a wet tea bag directly on the spot or rinse the problem area with chamomile infused water.
+Either use a wet tea bag directly on the spot or rinse the problem area with chamomile-infused water.
 Do this directly after your soggy friend’s bath.

-Camomile tea spray can also work well.
+Chamomile tea spray can also work well.
 The natural antioxidants and flavonoids in this herb can soothe skin inflammations.
 This causes the skin to renew itself by fighting harmful free radicals.
 Chamomile also works as a tick and flea repellent in dogs and reduces the symptoms caused by scabies.